 It might seem like stating the obvious, but nevertheless is seldom enough put into good practice: Venture investors are allocating capital with the expectation to receive a significant return on their money.
 Depending on the stage of the investment and the profile of the venture fund, the multiple expected of said investment might be as high as one hundred or more for a seed round and as low as two to three times for late-stage investment such as a Series D or E in a company slated for an initial public offering in the near future.

-Your job as a fund raiser is to provide the venture capitalist with believable values for the variables going into this expected return.
+Your job as a founder seeking funding is to provide the venture capitalist with believable values for the variables going into his expected return.

 Below you will find a list of some of the most common variables, the specific ones are usually derived from the vertical and/or niche the solution is addressing.